edgarkech/leaf_shutter/README.md

 - in contrast to the existing leaf shutter designs I will use a gear ring and gears instead of levers and curves for opening/closing the shutter.
 In my opinion this should be superior in terms of friction and keeping tolerances.
 - Arduino UNO Rev. 3 as microcontroller.
 Maybe also a version with an Arduino NANO.
 - LCD and Keypad shield similar to this one: https://www.dfrobot.com/product-51.html
 - Mechanics driven by a stepper motor similar to this one: https://www.omc-stepperonline.com/pancake-nema-11-bipolar-1-8deg-10ncm-14-164oz-in-0-5a-28x28x9-5mm-4-wires.html .
-Initial thoughts also included solenoid-driven opening/closing, but a stepper motor driven design seems to be easier.
+Initial thoughts also included solenoid-driven opening/closing, but a stepper motor driven design seems to be easier and superior in terms of longer shutter speeds (and keeping the shutter open for setting up).
 - Stepper driver similar to the EasyDriver https://www.schmalzhaus.com/EasyDriver/

 Current status: